merovex-archival/merovex.github.io/_posts/2014-08-24-so-im-building-a-vo-sound-booth.markdown

 - Diary
 - Writing
 - VO
-keywords: "vo, voice over, sound booth, iso booth, audio book"
+keywords: vo, voice over, sound booth, iso booth, audio book
-description: "Ben discusses the intricate steps in preparing for a voice-over career as an author."
+description: Ben discusses the intricate steps in preparing for a voice-over career as an author.
 author: Ben Wilson
+tags:
+- Diary
+- Writing
+- VO
 ---
 In looking at voice-over, perhaps I've jumped the shark.
 But, as a self-published author, I think being able to make my books available as audiobooks is a niche to explore.
 As an author, it's not an insignificant outlay of funds.
 I'm going to focus today on the why and the plan.